Home

 Forget the legal-speak for a moment.
 An every other weekend custody schedule is less of a court order and more of a predictable rhythm for your family's new life.
 It provides a clear blueprint for where your child will be and when.

 The parent the child lives with during the school week is typically the primary residential parent.
 This arrangement is a hallmark of parenting plans where one parent has primary custody.
-If you want to dive deeper into what that means for day-to-day life, understanding the primary custody definition is a great place to start.

 The biggest benefit here is stability.
 Kids do best when they know what to expect.
 Having a consistent home for school nights helps them stay on top of homework, stick with extracurriculars, and maintain their friendships without the stress of constant back-and-forth.